What is A Mini-Excavator?

 Installing hot tubs and pools

-Compact excavators are perfect for installation of small structures like pools and hot tubs.
+Compact excavators are perfect for the installation of small structures like pools and hot tubs.

 They excavate dirt much more quickly than shoveling and they won’t have a problem trying to get to the job site.